Why has God planned a Millennium of Jesus' reign, rather than have Jesus make a new heaven and earth immediately when He returns?

 God has to fulfill everything He promised in this realm, before it is over, including how Christ will rule and reign until everything has been put under His feet (1 Corinthians 15:25,27).
 Furthermore, all of what we see now cannot end until death has been destroyed (15:26), which will occur at the end of the Millennium (Revelation 20:14).

-So we know that all of God's prophecies must be fulfilled, including all the ones pertaining to the Millennium:
+So we know that all of God's prophecies must be fulfilled, including all the ones pertaining to the future rule and reign of Jesus on the earth (during the Millennium):

 I don't really know, but I have some opinions.
 Possibly God wants to prove, to mankind and to angelic beings (both good and evil), how great everything would have been if nations and societies had been run according to His laws and rules.
 All misbehavior, crimes, and transgressions would have been exposed and dealt with immediately and swiftly, as they will be during the Millennium.